bigbluebutton/bbb-install/README.md

 ![bbb-install.sh](images/html5.png?raw=true "HTML5 Client")

-Click '[x]' to skip joining the audio.
-Why?
-Using the above `bbb-install.sh` commnad, the BigBlueButton server is configured to use an IP address (HTTP not HTTPS) and, as such, Chrome and FireFox will block access to your webcam and microphone.

-For a production setup of BigBlueButton, you need to configure transport level security (TLS) on the server.
 Only when web pages are servied via HTTPS will the browser allow access to your webcam, microphone, or screen (for screen sharing) using the browser's built-in real-time communications (WebRTC) libraries.

-The good news is `bbb-install.sh` can automatically request a TLS/SSL certificate from Let's Encrypt and configure your BigBlueButton server to use that certificate.
-The following sections show you how.
+If you try to install BigBlueButton without specifying the `-s` and `-e` parameters, the client will not load.

+The following sections walk you through the options for using `bbb-install.sh` to setup/upgrade a BigBluebutton server.

 ## Getting ready
 Before running `bbb-install.sh`, we _strongly_ recommend that you: